top of page

 ANALYSIS

-I myself have a strong opinion about the meaning of this story, but that meaning is not gospel, so feel free to dissent.
-I have read the story many times, and it wasn’t until the second-to-last time that a meaning emerged from the shadows.
-In my opinion, this is a story about the consequences of a free-living lifestyle, the moral damages of guilt, and the brutal pain of a love triangle.
-Nesbit writes herself into the story repeatedly: she (47 at the time, and constantly aware of Hubert Bland’s taste for silly, young girls) warns young women from writing middle aged ladies off as un-beautiful (“People can smile prettily at forty or fifty, or even later, though girls don’t realise this”); she creates a character – the youngest girl, pretty, vain, obtuse – who is then eviscerated by the narrator as a pompous and self-involved coquette; she writes of a ménage-a-trois between a married couple and a single female friend, and of a pregnancy (like Alice Hoatson’s) that is overshadowed by unhappiness and awkward shame.
+This is a deeply personal story about the unavoidable consequences of a free-love lifestyle, the moral damages of guilt, and the brutal pain of being coerced to participate in a ménage à trois.
+Nesbit certainly appears to write herself into the story repeatedly: she (47 at the time, and all too aware of Hubert Bland’s taste for “silly, young girls”) warns young women from dismissing the wisdom and humanity of homely, middle aged ladies (“People can smile prettily at forty or fifty, or even later, though girls don’t realise this”); she creates a character – the youngest girl: pretty, vain, obtuse – who is then eviscerated by the narrator as a pompous and self-involved coquette; she writes of a love triangle between a married couple and a single female friend, and of a pregnancy (literally) overshadowed by unhappiness and shame.
+There are countless parallels to Nesbit’s own personal life – namely the drama suffered with her one-time best friend Alice Hoatson, who became Bland’s live-in mistress and bore him two children, whom Nesbit raised as her own.

 Throughout the story we see imagery and hear innuendo that suggest that the relationship between Miss Eastwich and “him” is not one of innocent unrequited love.
 Her “friend” – who brazenly calls her by her first name in spite of all codes of propriety between married and single persons of the opposite gender – has one explicit character flaw: “His was not a very strong character; very sweet, and kind, and gentle, but not strong.
 He was easily led.”
 Led by his emotions.
-Led by his lusts.
-Led by his desires and the women in his life.
-Led from the coffin by Miss Eastwich.
-Led from Miss Eastwich by his disapproving mother.
-He is a man who is generous but lacks self-control, and an affair between the two conspirators is easy to imagine.
+Led by his lust.
+Led by his desires and by an urge to control the women in his life, who – nonetheless – take charge when his vices leave him incapable of acting: he is, after all, led from the coffin by Miss Eastwich, and subsequently led from Miss Eastwich by his disapproving mother.
+He is a man who – like Bland – is generous but lacking in self-control, and an affair between the two conspirators is easy to imagine.